 - The Details column represents additional details of the app.
 It informs you of whether a component utilizes ViewModels, ViewControllers, or Data binding.

-A currently selected component is highlighted with yellow.
+A currently selected component is highlighted in yellow.

 The component inspector also comes with a filter field.
 It aids you in filtering for the particular components you need without having to scroll down.
 This is particularly useful if you have nested components.